Jurickson Profar Player Props: Rockies vs. Mets

-Jurickson Profar -- with a slugging percentage of .512 in his past 10 games, including seven extra-base hits -- will be in action for the Colorado Rockies versus the New York Mets, with Max Scherzer on the mound, on May 26 at 8:40 PM ET.
+On Saturday, Jurickson Profar (hitting .317 in his past 10 games) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 9:10 PM ET.

-In his previous game, he went 1-for-4 with a double and an RBI against the Marlins.
+In his most recent game he had a one-hit showing (1-for-4) against the Mets.

 Jurickson Profar Game Info & Props vs. the Mets